 At face value, these lyrics aren’t very intricate.
 It could very well be about a particular woman the protagonist is flirting with.
 Or it could be a metaphor for Los Angeles itself.

 However, the music does something interesting during the lines City of Night and Into your blues.
 For the first time in the composition, there’s a chord change.
-At the end of each line of the chorus, the chord drops from A to G. So while we’re lead to believe “L.A.
+At the end of each line of the chorus, the chord drops from A to G. So while we’re led to believe “L.A.
 Woman” would be a traditional blues jam by way of the Pentatonic guitar and keys, it’s actually closer to the Lydian scale.

 The best way to describe the Lydian scale is dreaminess.
-Moving a major chord a whole-step down to another major chord and back is dramatic but not abrupt in the slightest.
+Moving a major chord a whole step down to another major chord and back is dramatic but not abrupt in the slightest.
 The change adds color without changing the landscape.
 This fits in with the thematics Morrison offers in “L.A.
 Woman”.
 Is this a song about the beauty of the entertainment world’s most important city, or a bleak cautionary tale?
 The more you think about the composition and lyrics, the more you realize there are more questions than answers.

 Things take yet another dramatic turn with the following lyric: